sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ### Vanilla MCTS

-MCTS iteratively builds a search tree, collecting statistics on potential actions to make intelligent decisions.
+MCTS operates within an environment, which defines the possible states and actions, along with the rules for transitioning between states and assigning rewards.
+The algorithm iteratively builds a search tree, collecting statistics for each node, including how many times it has been visited and the average reward obtained from simulations passing through it.
+These statistics guide the decision-making process, enabling the algorithm to intelligently balance exploration and exploitation.
 The algorithm operates in four main phases:

 {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mcts_phases.png" class="img-fluid rounded" %}